-Summarizing the analysis described above, our EN-codec resource consists of number annotation resources: (1) a BMR model with matching procedure and a list of regions with higher-than-expected mutations in various cancers, (2) accurately determined enhancers, promotors and enhancer-target-gene linkages by integrating tens of different functional assays and their comparison with those in ENCODE encyclopedia; (3) extended gene neighborhoods, (4) tumor-normal differential expression and chromatin changes, (5) a regulatory network of TFs; (6) based on the network, for each TF position in the network hierarchy and rewiring status; (7) an analogous but less annotated network for RBPs.
+Summarizing the analysis described above, EN-codec consists of number annotation resources: (1) a BMR model with matching procedure and a list of regions with higher-than-expected mutations in various cancers, (2) accurately determined enhancers, promotors and enhancer-target-gene linkages by integrating tens of different functional assays and their comparison with those in ENCODE encyclopedia; (3) extended gene neighborhoods, (4) tumor-normal differential expression and chromatin changes, (5) a regulatory network of TFs; (6) the TF’s position in the network hierarchy and rewiring status; (7) an analogous but less annotated network for RBPs.
 Collectively, these resources allow us to prioritize key features as being associated with oncogenesis.
 The workflow in Fig. 5A describes this prioritization scheme in a systematic fashion.
 We first search for key regulators that are frequently rewired, located in network hubs or at top of the network hierarchy, or significantly driving expression changes in cancer.
 We then prioritize functional elements that are associated with top regulators, undergo large regulatory changes in terms of expression levels, TF binding, and chromatin status, or are highly mutated in tumors.
 Finally, on a nucleotide level, we can pinpoint impactful SNVs for small-scale functional characterization by their ability to disrupt or create specific binding sites, or which occur in positions under strong purifying selection.

 Using this framework, as we described above, we subject a number of key regulators, such as MYC and SUB1, to knockdown experiments to validate their regulatory effects in particular cancer contexts (Fig 4D).
 Next here, we also identified several candidate enhancers in noncoding regions, associated with breast cancer, and validated their ability to influence transcription using luciferase assays in MCF7.
 We selected key SNVs, based on significantly recurrent mutations in breast cancer cohorts, within these enhancers that are important for controlling gene expression.
 Of the eight motif-disrupting SNVs that we tested, six showed consistent up- or down-regulation relative to the wild type in multiple biological replicates.
 One particularly interesting example, illustrating the unique value of ENCODE data integration, is in the intronic region of CDH26 in chromosome 20 (Fig. 5C).
-Both histone modification and chromatin accessibility (DNase-seq) signals indicated an active regulatory role in MCF7, which was further confirmed as an enhancer by both CASPER and ESCAPE (STARR-seq) (Fig. 5D).
+Both histone modification and chromatin accessibility (DNase-Seq) signals indicated an active regulatory role in MCF7, which was further confirmed as an enhancer by both CASPER and ESCAPE (STARR-seq) (Fig. 5D).
 Hi-C and ChIA-PET data indicated that the region is within a topologically associated domain (TAD) and validated a regulatory linkage to the downstream breast-cancer-associated gene SYCP2 \cite{26334652, 24662924}.
 We observed massive binding events from TFs in this region in MCF-7.
 Motif analysis predicts that the particular mutations found in the cohorts can significantly disrupt the binding affinity of several TFs, such as FOSL2, in this region (Fig. 5D).
-Luciferase assays demonstrate that this mutation introduces a 3.58-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.
+Luciferase assays demonstrate that this mutation introduces a 3.6-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.

 Conclusion